 If you’ve been through one (or more) of these big five in the last year, then getting insurance is a smart move.

-There’s several reasons why using an insurance advisor is a better idea compared to the other ways of buying insurance.
+There are several reasons why using an insurance adviser is a better idea compared to the other ways of buying insurance.
 The three most common other ways are buying insurance online, buying from a major bank or self-insurance.
-Self Insurance is where you insure yourself.
+Self-insurance is where you insure yourself.
 If something happens you use your own assets to protect yourself.

-The real value of an advisor comes at claim time.
-Buying a policy directly from a bank or online means that you may have to go through the claim process yourself.
-An adviser is on your side and will have your best interests at heart.
+The real value of an adviser comes at claim time.
+Buying a policy directly from a bank or online means that you may have to go through the claim process yourself, An adviser is on your side and will have your best interests at heart.

 When it comes to making a claim, people often attempt to claim for items or situations that are not actually covered by their policy.